 AES-KW-128 a new TLV with value

-0x31 is added to the image.
-The contents
+0x31 is added to the image, and for

-of both TLVs are the results of applying the given operations over the
+are the results of applying the given operations over the AES-CTR-128 key.

 When starting a new upgrade process,

 secondary slot has the

 ENCRYPTED flag set and has the required TLV with the